adhisimon/tektrans-logger/README.md

 [![NPM](https://nodei.co/npm/tektrans-logger.png)](https://nodei.co/npm/tektrans-logger/)

 ## Overview
 A wrapper of [winston](https://github.com/winstonjs/winston) logger.

-This logger should be used by [TEKTRANS](https://tektrans.id) projects, replacing [KOMODO-SDK](https://gitlab.kodesumber.com/komodo/komodo-sdk) logger.
+This logger should be used by [TEKTRANS](https://tektrans.id) projects (ofcourse you can use it too), replacing [KOMODO-SDK](https://gitlab.kodesumber.com/komodo/komodo-sdk) logger.

 ## Features